Eiza González: Career

 In 2012, González starred in the Televisa series Amores verdaderos, a remake of the TV Azteca television series Amor en custodia.
 The show premiered on 3 September 2012.
 Originally, Mexican producer Pedro Torres offered González the lead role of Sofía López-Haro in his television show, Gossip Girl: Acapulco, the Mexican remake of the hit American television series, Gossip Girl.
 González considered accepting the role, but declined, due to her rigorous filming schedule for Amores verdaderos.

 In late August 2013, González moved to Los Angeles to pursue her acting career.
 In September 2013, González was cast in director Adrian Cervantes' film, All Hail the Squash Blossom Queen.
 The film was slated to star Bonnie Wright of the Harry Potter film franchise, and González was expected to play Brittany in the movie, but she was later dropped from the project when the role was recast in 2015.

 In November 2013, González was announced as a cast member for producer Robert Rodriguez's television series, From Dusk till Dawn: The Series.
 González played Santanico Pandemonium, a role portrayed by Salma Hayek in the original film.
 The role was González's first English-speaking part, and she also featured prominently in print advertisements for the series.
 The show was produced by Rodriguez for his El Rey network.
 González relocated to Austin, Texas, to film the program's first season.
-Following its U.S. debut, the show became available for streaming internationally on Netflix in the UK, Canada, Australia, Europe and Latin America.
+Following its U.S. debut, the show became available for streaming internationally on Netflix in the UK, Canada, Australia, New Zealand, Europe and Latin America.
 On 26 March 2014, the series was renewed for a second season on El Rey.

 On 12 August 2014, she hosted the MTV Millennial Awards at the World Trade Center Mexico City in Mexico City.
 In March 2015, González and the cast of From Dusk till Dawn: The Series returned to Austin, Texas, to begin filming for the show's second season.

-Since 2015, González has landed a string of prominent roles, appearing as Darling in Baby Driver (2017), Madame M in Hobbs & Shaw (2019), Nyssiana in the cyberpunk film Alita: Battle Angel (2019), Fran in I Care a Lot (2020), KT in Bloodshot (2020) alongside Vin Diesel, executive Maia Simmons in Godzilla vs. Kong (2021), and paramedic Cam Thompson opposite Jake Gyllenhaal in Ambulance directed by Michael Bay.
+Since 2015, González has landed a string of prominent roles, appearing as Darling in Baby Driver (2017), Madame M in Hobbs & Shaw (2019), Nyssiana in the cyberpunk film Alita: Battle Angel (2019), Fran in I Care a Lot (2020), KT in Bloodshot (2020), executive Maia Simmons in Godzilla vs. Kong (2021), and paramedic Cam Thompson in Ambulance directed by Michael Bay.
+In 2023, González appeared as "an artist and influencer" in the Apple TV+ climate change-themed anthology series Extrapolations, written and directed by Scott Z. Burns.